lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 This tutorial assumes a basic working knowledge of the Portal interface (e.g., the successful completion of the first Portal tutorial).
 This tutorial uses the Astronomy Data Query Language (ADQL) to query and retrieve data from the DP0.2 catalogs.
-ADQL is similar to SQL (Structured Query Langage), and the `documentation for ADQL <http://www.ivoa.net/documents/latest/ADQL.html>`_ includes more information about syntax and keywords.
+ADQL is similar to SQL (Structured Query Language), and the `documentation for ADQL <https://www.ivoa.net/documents/latest/ADQL.html>`_ includes more information about syntax and keywords.
 For more information about the DP0.2 catalogs, visit the :ref:`DP0-2-Data-Products-DPDD` or the `DP0.2 Catalog Schema Browser <https://dm.lsst.org/sdm_schemas/browser/dp02.html>`_.